atkvishnu/ChatUI/README.md

 ### This is a **simple chat app :envelope: implementation**.

-*You can use it by creating an account, and then enjoy chatting with your friends*
+***You can use it by creating an account, and then enjoy chatting with your friends***

-**PLEASE** do not use this medium for illegal OR illicit activities!
+:x: **PLEASE** do not use this medium for illegal OR illicit activities! :x:

-Frontend: React, Sass.
+Frontend :desktop_computer: : React, Sass.
-Backend: Firebase.
+Backend :electric_plug: : Firebase.

 Future :hourglass_flowing_sand: features to be added: